Basic Aftercare Instructions

 - Make sure that everything (clothing. towels. sheets. pillowcases. hats, etc...) that may come into contact with the piercing are clean.

-- Do not submerge the piercing during the first 2 stage of healing into any body of water (natural waters. hot tubs. swimming pools., etc....) other than your own clean bathtub.
+- Do not submerge the piercing during the first 2 stages of healing into any body of water (natural waters. hot tubs. swimming pools., etc....) other than your own clean bathtub.

-- Keep Pets away from the piercing and do not let them sleep in the bed with you.
-With Ear Piercing avoid contact with telephones.
+- Keep Pets Away from the piercing and do not let them sleep in the bed with you.
+With Ear Piercing avoid contact with telephones and wet hair.

 Abuse, Irritation, Removing the Jewelry & Infections: